Socialist state (communism): Concept

 Marx (left) and Engels (right) formulated the Marxist theory of the state, and their theoretical works influenced Lenin and Stalin.

 The Marxist theory of the state deems it to be an oppressive tool of the ruling class.
-In the The Communist Manifesto, Karl Marx and Friedrich Engels contend that the state is "but a committee for managing the common affairs of the whole bourgeoisie."
+In The Communist Manifesto, Karl Marx and Friedrich Engels contend that the state is "but a committee for managing the common affairs of the whole bourgeoisie."
 Later, in his book Anti-Duhring, Engels argued that the aim of the proletariat was to abolish the state: "it puts an end also to the state ... the state ... withers away."
 The Russian Bolshevik leader Vladimir Lenin supported Engels' notion of the withering away of the state in his book, The State and Revolution.
 Lenin defines the state as "a product and a manifestation of the irreconcilability of class antagonisms", that is, the state is a product of the class struggle within a given society.
 He further notes that the state is "a power which arose from society but places itself above and alienates itself more and more from it", and that in the hands of the dictatorship of the bourgeoisie (literally a state in which the bourgeoisie acts as the ruling class) the state is an "organ of class rule, an organ for the oppression of one class by another".
 The oppressed classes, headed by the proletariat, Lenin argued, needed not only to overcome bourgeoisie class rule but to abolish the state power created by them.
 The old state, Lenin contends, "must be replaced by a 'special coercive force' for the suppression of the bourgeoisie by the proletariat (the dictatorship of the proletariat)".
 Only when there was no more class enemies to oppress would the state wither away, Lenin argued.